ocramz/talks/topic_models_Dec_2018/slides.md

 - MCMC based: collapsed Gibbs sampling (Griffiths 2004)
     - $z$ is a sufficient statistic for $\theta$ and $w$
     - Refer to (Darling 2011) for full details
-    - Streaming, sparsity-based optimizations in later literature
+    - Streaming and sparsity-based optimizations in later literature